FRobaglia/react-electron/README.md

 #### `npm run build`

 Builds the app.
-Create a minified bundle named build in root.^
+Create a minified bundle named build in root.